-- Bonuses (including retiring bonuses), gifts and honoraria paid to staff are inadmissible expenses except for in the case that they are provided as a retroactive wage increase that will be maintained the following year; - Debt costs including principal and interest payments related to capital loans, mortgage financing, and operating loans; - Property taxes (Under Review); - Non-arm's length transactions not transacted at fair market value; - Fees paid on behalf of staff for membership in professional organizations such as the College of Early Childhood Educators; and - Any other expenditure not listed under the allowable expenses section.
+- Bonuses (including retiring bonuses), gifts and honoraria paid to staff are inadmissible expenses except for in the case that they are provided as a retroactive wage increase that will be maintained the following year; - Debt costs including principal and interest payments related to capital loans, mortgage financing, and operating loans; - Property taxes (Under Review); - Fees paid on behalf of staff for membership in professional organizations such as the College of Early Childhood Educators; and - Any other expenditure not listed under the allowable expenses section.

-CMSMs and DSSABs are required to report on the following data elements regarding general operating, in their EFIS Financial Statement submission:
+CMSMs and DSSABs are required to report on the following data elements regarding general operating, in their EFIS Interim Report and Financial Statement submission:

-- Total gross expenditures by age groups; - Total other offsetting revenues by age groups; - Total adjusted gross expenditures with regards to general allocation excluding other allocations except for SWW by type of setting (i.e. centres or homes); - Number of licensed child care centres (including extended day programs) and home child care agencies receiving general operating funding; - Number of service agreements for child care centres and home child care agencies receiving general operating funding; and - Total licensed capacity of all programs supported (cumulative).
+- Total gross expenditures by age groups; - Total other offsetting revenues by age groups; - Total adjusted gross expenditures with regards to general allocation excluding other allocations except for SWW by type of setting (i.e. centres or homes); - Total adjusted gross expenditures with regards to general allocation excluding other allocations except for SWW by type of auspice; - Number of licensed child care centres (including extended day programs) and home child care agencies receiving general operating funding; - Number of service agreements for child care centres and home child care agencies receiving general operating funding; and - Total licensed capacity of all programs supported (cumulative).